JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 Let's go back to making a component for our buildings.
 You can delete `Test.svelte`.
 You can also delete in `App.svelte` the import to `Test.svelte` and the `<Test></Test>` code in the template.

 Now let's create a component for our building.
-Create a file named `Building.svelte` and we are gonna remove every part relating to our building from `App.svelte` to put it inside `Building.svelte`.
+Create a file named `Building.svelte` and we are gonna remove every parts relating to our building from `App.svelte` to put it inside `Building.svelte`.

- We are gonna remove everything from `App.svelte` except we are going to import the Building component, keep the declaration for money and in the template keep the title and insert two Building components.
+ We are gonna remove everything from `App.svelte` except we gonna import the Building component, keep the declaration for money and in the template keep the title and insert two Building components.

 ```html
 <!-- App.svelte -->